yairm210/Unciv/docs/Guiding-Principles.md

 - Conditions should be Conditionals, so they can be applied to all uniques
 - Triggered uniques and unique triggers - all combinations
 - Unit Action modifiers, rather than special attributes for specific unit actions

+## Crash early, crash often

+A crash stacktrace is halfway to a solution - a game save which reliably produces it is 90% there.

+Whenever an unexpected situation occurs - the game has reached an incorrect state - we should crash, to allow the problem to be fixed as soon as possible.

+Persisting with an incorrect state makes the eventual resulting problems further from the cause, and complicates debugging.